BuckWoody/workshops/SQL-SQL2019-BDC/README.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

-<h3>Data Science and Business Applications of this course</h3>
+<h3>Business Applications of this course</h3>

 Businesses require near real-time insights from ever-larger sets of data.
-In particular, logs and device telemetry ingestion requires storage and processing of large amounts of data each day.
+Large-scale data ingestion requires scale-out storage and processing in ways that allow fast response times.
 In addition to simply querying this data, organizations want full analysis and even predictive capabilities over their data.
+A few industry examples of big data processing are:

+### Retail

+ - Demand prediction
+ - In-store analytics
+ - Supply chain optimization
+ - Customer retention
+ - Cost/Revenue analytics
+ - HR analytics
+ - Inventory control

+### Finance

+ - Cyberattack
+ - Fraud detection
+ - Customer segmentation
+ - Market analysis
+ - Risk analysis
+ - Blockchain
+ - Customer retention

+### Healthcare

+ - Fiscal control analytics
+ - Disease Prevention prediction and classification
+ - Clinical Trials optimization
+ - Patient load analysis
+ - Episode analytics

+### Public Sector

+ - Revenue prediction
+ - Education effectiveness analysis
+ - Transportation analysis and prediction
+ - Energy demand and supply prediction and control
+ - Defense readiness predictions and threat analysis

+### Manufacturing

+ - Predictive Maintenance (PdM)
+ - Anomaly Detection
+ - Pattern analysis

+### Agriculture

+ - Food Safety analysis
+ - Crop forecasting
+ - Market forecasting
+ - Pipeline Optimization

-While large-scale data processing exists, it's often batch-based, which has a lag in the time from query to response.
+While solutions for large-scale data processing exist, they are often batch-based, which has a lag in the time from query to response.
 Also, batch systems such as Hadoop are complicated to set up and manage.
-Operational data is often stored in SQL Server databases, and joining that data to larger-scale systems exposes security weaknesses and brittle architectures.
+Operational data is often stored in Relational Database systems on-premises, and joining that data to larger-scale clud systems exposes security weaknesses and brittle architectures.

 Starting in SQL Server 2019, the Big Data Clusters feature allows for large-scale, near real-time processing of data over the HDFS file system and also using Apache Spark, integrated into one platform for management, monitoring and security.
 This means that organizations can implement everything from queries to analysis to Machine Learning and Artificial Intelligence within SQL Server.
 SQL Server Big Data Clusters can be implemented fully on-premises, in the cloud using a Kubernetes service such as Azure's AKS, and in a hybrid fashion.
 This allows for full, partial, and mixed security as required.